-If you’ve ever dropped your cellphone, you know that it’s hard to keep in what’s meant to be kept in!
-But worse, if you drop it in water, you know it’s even harder to keep out what’s meant to be kept out!
-Knowing that water resistance does not mean water proof, designers must consider gaskets which resist sprayed or splashed liquids, and more importantly, complete under pressure immersion.
+If you've ever dropped your cell phone, you know it's hard to keep in what's meant to be kept in!
+But worse, if you drop it in water, you know it's even harder to keep out what's meant to be kept out!
+Knowing that water resistance does not mean waterproof, designers must consider gaskets that resist sprayed or splashed liquids, and more importantly, complete under pressure immersion.

 Let's look at a couple of Industry Associations which develop and define standards for electronics manufacturers, and provide the guidelines needed to choose materials for successful seals.

 - The National Electrical Manufacturer's Association (NEMA) is the largest trade organization of electrical equipment manufactures in North America, and develops standards for safe and effective design, installation and use of electrical and medical imaging products.
 They use a ratings schema for electrical enclosures which can be found in this NEMA link.

 - The Underwriters Laboratories (UL) tests representative samples of products or services to determine if they meet the stringent UL's requirements.
 When successfully validated, UL authorizes the manufacturer as certified to use the UL trademark.